The Best Country Stores in New England

 clothing, lanterns, fishing and snowshoe gear, and even musical

 instruments.
-The quaint feel of F.H.
-Gillingham and Sons fits in
+The quaint yet bustling local feel of F.H.
+Gillingham and Sons lends a genuine country store in Vermont vibe within

 They seem to have everything here!
 F.H.
 Gillingham and Sons, 16 Elm